-G. Appeals and variances
+G. Appeals and variances.

-- 1. An aggrieved person who wishes to challenge a decision of the Development Review Committee with respect to a preliminary binding site plan or site engineering plan, including a denial of an application or a condition of approval, shall file a written petition for hearing, along with the appropriate fee, to the Clerk of Court within 30 calendar days from the date of final decision. - 2.
+- 1. An aggrieved person who wishes to challenge a decision of the development review committee with respect to a preliminary binding site plan or site engineering plan, including a denial of an application or a condition of approval, shall file a written petition for hearing, along with the appropriate fee, to the clerk of court within thirty (30) calendar days from the date of final decision. - 2.
 The petition shall be on a form provided by Nassau County and shall include a statement and supporting material setting forth the particular basis for the challenge, including the applicable code sections alleged to be applied in error, and setting forth the different result which would occur if the provisions were correctly applied. - 3.
-Upon receipt of a timely and complete petition, the matter shall be duly noticed and placed on the agenda of the Conditional Use and Variance Board.
-The CUVB shall conduct the hearing within 45 days of filing, unless otherwise mutually agreed to by the parties.
+Upon receipt of a timely and complete petition, the matter shall be duly noticed and placed on the agenda of the conditional use and variance board.
+The CUVB shall conduct the hearing within forty-five (45) days of filing, unless otherwise mutually agreed to by the parties.
 Hearings will be open to participation by the public.
-Published legal notice and written legal notice by first class mail to all property owners within 300 feet of the affected property, whose name is known by reference to the ad valorem tax roll, shall be provided not less than 7 days prior to the hearing.
+Published legal notice and written legal notice by first class mail to all property owners within three hundred (300) feet of the affected property, whose name is known by reference to the ad valorem tax roll, shall be provided not less than seven (7) days prior to the hearing.
 The hearing shall be conducted as a de novo proceeding.

 - 4. At the conclusion of the hearing, the CUVB may uphold the DRC decision, overturn the DRC decision, or modify the conditions of approval. - 5.
-Decisions of the CUVB may be appealed in the manner set forth in this code. - 6.
-If an Applicant fails to meet any of the timelines set forth in this Section the process shall begin anew.
-However, the DRC Chair may extend deadlines for discrete phases of the process by up to 30 days for extenuating circumstances.
-If the DRC fails to meet a deadline as articulated herein, the DRC Chair will notify in writing the County Manager within 3 working days for corrective procedural action. - 7.
-If a preliminary plan has been approved subject to receipt of a variance, an Applicant has 60 days to file for the necessary variance(s).
-The Applicant assumes all risk associated with the approval of a variance(s). - i.
+Decisions of the CUVB may be appealed in the manner set forth in this Code. - 6.
+If an applicant fails to meet any of the timelines set forth in this section the process shall begin anew.
+However, the DRC chair may extend deadlines for discrete phases of the process by up to thirty (30) days for extenuating circumstances.
+If the DRC fails to meet a deadline as articulated herein, the DRC chair will notify in writing the county manager within three (3) working days for corrective procedural action. - 7.
+If a preliminary plan has been approved subject to receipt of a variance, an applicant has sixty (60) days to file for the necessary variance(s).
+The applicant assumes all risk associated with the approval of a variance(s). - i.
 Variances from the Land Development Code are considered by the Nassau County Conditional Use and Variance Board. - ii.
-Variances from the Florida Building Code or Florida Fire

-Prevention Code are considered by the Board of Adjustments and Appeals. - iii.
-Variances from Rule 64E, F.A.C. are initiated through the Bureau of Onsite Sewage Program for septic systems and the Nassau County Health Dept. for private wells. - iv.
+Variances from the Florida Building Code or Florida Fire Prevention Code are considered by the board of adjustments and appeals. - iii.
+Variances from Rule 64E, F.A.C. are initiated through the Bureau of Onsite Sewage Program for septic systems and the Nassau County Health Department for private wells. - iv.
 Waivers from the subdivision ordinance are considered by the Nassau County Planning and Zoning Board. - v.
-Waivers of the Roadway & Drainage Standards (Ord.
-99-17) are considered by the Board of County Commissioners. - vi.
-Design exceptions to street and highway standards for County roads are considered by the County Engineer.
+Waivers of the roadway and drainage standards (Ord.
+[No.] 99-17) are considered by the board of county commissioners. - vi.
+Design exceptions to street and highway standards for county roads are considered by the county engineer. - H. Fees.
+There is no fee for a pre-application meeting.
+Fees for preliminary binding site plans and site engineering plan approval shall be established from time to time by resolution of the board of county commissioners.
+Qualifying Class IV developments are subject to one-half (1⁄2) the established fee for other classes.